 In addition to standard diagnostic and dental x-ray services, we offer ultrasound imaging at our hospital.
 We also offer videoscope service for examining the ears and nasal cavity.
 This option allows on-screen viewing of the problem area.
 A veterinary radiologist consults with our hospital to review all of our x-rays and to perform advanced ultrasound studies.

 We are fortunate to have a number of board-certified veterinary radiologists available to help maximize our diagnostic capabilities.
 Drs.
-Craig Long, Eric Herrgesell, Steve Harnagel, and David Detweiler are all diplomats of the American College of Veterinary Radiology.
+Craig Long, Brian McKie, Eric Herrgesell, Linda Mellema, and Michele Laurenson are all diplomats of the American College of Veterinary Radiology.
 They are available to provide abdominal ultrasounds here at Woodland Veterinary Hospital when needed, which allows us to evaluate the health of many of the internal organs.
 They also review all of the x-rays that we take of our patients to provide expert opinions as to diagnosis, further testing (if required), and possible treatment protocols.
 Because our x-rays are taken digitally, these experts are able to access and review the images usually within 24 hours, allowing us to provide prompt and specific care.